ibm-cloud-docs/Cloudant/api/advanced_replication.md

 ```
 {: codeblock}

-### Example instructions for using the command line to start a replication through the `_replicate` endpoint
+See example instructions that use the command line to start a replication through the `_replicate` endpoint:

 ```sh
 curl -H "Content-Type: application/json" -X POST "https://$ACCOUNT.cloudant.com/_replicate" -d @replication-doc.json